zenio/festline.github.io/_pages/prerequisites.md

 Knowledge of basic concepts from calculus, linear algebra, probability theory, and statistics is also required.
 If you need to catch up, a good resource will be Part I of the ["Deep Learning" book](http://www.deeplearningbook.org/) or ["Mathematics for Machine Learning"](https://mml-book.github.io/).
 For a deeper dive take a look at [MIT courses](https://ocw.mit.edu/courses/mathematics/).

 ## Software requirements
-We have prepared a Docker image with all the software required to run the lecture notebooks and the homeworks.
+We have prepared a [Docker image](https://cloud.docker.com/u/festline/repository/docker/festline/mlcourse_ai) with all software required to run lecture notebooks and assignments.
 We validate out notebooks against the docker image we use.
-We synchronize package versions with  Kaggle image and freeze it just before the course beging.
+We synchronize package versions with the Kaggle Docker image and freeze it just before the course starts.

 You may want to use this image (recommended).
 Otherwise [Anaconda 3](https://www.anaconda.com/download/) distribution is the best option (it contains latest Python with `NumPy`, `Pandas`, `Sklearn`, `Jupyter` and lots of other libraries).
 However, some other packages are also used – `Xgboost` and/or `LightGBM` and/or `CatBoost` and `Vowpal Wabbit` to name a few.
 In addition, `graphviz` library must be installed.
 Installing some of them on Windows might be painful.